 There’s been a change of plan.
-The essential guide to making your own French charcuterie board – taking us all one step closer to living the joie de vivre no matter where we are in the world – never got off the ground.
-Instead of cheese and cured meats, there came a vicious cold and a sore throat and before I knew it, it was Saturday evening and I hadn’t even prepared a shopping list.
-So, that idea is shelved until I have the time and energy to venture out to the market and salivate in front of the cheese stall.
-Until then, here is the meal I treated myself to post-cold-and-sore-throat and one which I enjoyed immensely: the best BLT I’ve ever eaten.
+The essential guide to making your own French charcuterie board – taking us all one step closer to living with joie de vivre no matter where we are in the world – never got off the ground.
+Instead of cheese and cured meats, there came a vicious cold and sore throat and before I knew it, the blog post was due and I hadn’t even prepared a shopping list.
+So, that idea is shelved until I have the energy to venture out to the market and salivate in front of the cheese stall.
+Until then, here is the meal I treated myself to post-cold-and-sore-throat and one I enjoyed immensely: the best BLT I’ve ever eaten.

 Therefore, my BLT treat was a celebration of sorts – fie to you villainous virus!
 You may have captured my fair damsel of a boyfriend, but have no fear, once I have eaten this delicious bacon, lettuce and tomato sandwich, I will be back to take you down.